h6rd/Coordify/README.md

 </div>

 # Coordify
 A lightweight PaperMC plugin that broadcasts a player's coordinates in chat using the `/coords` command.
-Perfect for survival servers where players want to share their location with customizable colors.
+Perfect for survival servers where players want to share their location.

 <p align="center">
   <img src=".images/preview-small.png" />